tarcinapp/entity-persistence-service/README.md

 These fields are used for various purposes, such as traceability, and are evaluated by the gateway to support essential functionality, including access control, idempotency, and distributed locking.

-## What is Tarcinapp Post-Login Solution?
+## What is Tarcinapp?

-**Tarcinapp Suite** is a modular backend microservices architecture designed to streamline common challenges in web application development, helping teams reduce **Time-to-Value** from concept to deployment.
+**Tarcinapp** is a modular backend microservices suite designed to streamline common challenges in REST-based backend development, helping teams reduce **Time-to-Value** from concept to deployment.

+While many tools exist to generate REST APIs from JSON schemas, they often stop at basic CRUD operations.
+These solutions typically lack support for more advanced concerns—such as managing **relationships between records**, handling **ownership and access control**, or modeling **user interactions in post-login scenarios**.

+Tarcinapp addresses these gaps with opinionated models, built-in metadata, and a gateway architecture that enables secure, configurable behaviors out of the box.

 The suite is composed of purpose-specific services for different layers of a modern backend system, including: